 The idea of becoming yourself and living your truth applies to all the characters in the book, but it would be an act of erasure on my part to pull focus from the story of Samir, the transgender boy who hangs the moon.
 For the most part, Samir’s friends and family give him the time and space he needs to understand his true feelings and true self, and we get the privilege of seeing him work through the complicated thoughts and emotions that come with being a trans teen.

 I’m cisgender, so please take my opinions here with every grain of salt in existence, but Samir’s depiction feels insightful and authentic to me.
-His characterization is empathetic and lovingly crafted — in the acknowledgments and the author’s note, McLemore states that her relationship with her husband, who is trans, inspired much of the story.
-She also says that he helped her a great deal in writing Samir by answering questions about his experiences as a trans boy; that level of care and intimacy shines through in the book, which is one of the most touching coming out stories and one of the loveliest romances I’ve ever read.
+His characterization is empathetic and lovingly crafted — in the acknowledgments and the author’s note, McLemore states that their relationship with their husband, who is trans, inspired much of the story.
+They also say that he helped them a great deal in writing Samir by answering questions about his experiences as a trans boy; that level of care and intimacy shines through in the book, which is one of the most touching coming out stories and one of the loveliest romances I’ve ever read.

 When the Moon Was Ours is a tale that will wrap you up and whisper to you, promising heartache and pain but assuring you that it will all be worth it in the end.
 It will tell you that who you are inside is who you really are; it will tell you that no one else has the right to decide what to do with your name or your body or your identity.
 It will tell you that magic exists, that hope exists, that possibility exists.
 And — especially for the brilliant, shining time that you spend lost in its pages — it will be right.